-And that’s where I come in – I live here half of the year as a digital nomad, and it’s my favorite country I’ve visited out of 31 and counting.
+And that’s where I come in – I live here full time, and it’s my favorite country I’ve visited out of 31 and counting.
 It’s a special place.

 Here’s everything I’ve learned that can help you when you’re planning a trip to Greece, in one place!

 Greece is a member of the European Union, and it has an interesting position in between Eastern and Western Europe.
 It’s actually technically part of the Balkans region.

 Greece’s currency is the euro, pronounced “evro” in Greek.
 And it’s in the Schengen visa zone, which is well-known to my fellow digital nomads who live in Europe.
 It’s in the Central European time zone.

 And of course, they speak Greek here!
 The alphabet is Greek as well, which can be confusing.
 But almost every young person in Greece speaks at least some English, as well as people in tourist areas, so you can get along fine without speaking or reading it.

 Want to learn a little Greek before your trip?
 Check out the list of common Greek phrases in my Greek travel tips post.

 Don’t miss: the best time of year to visit Greece